 Knowing when to shop is key to getting a good deal.

-- Best shopping window: From 4 months to 21 days before departure.
+- How early to shop: From 4 months to 21 days before departure.

-- Best day to shop: Tuesday afternoon is a great time to begin since many airlines launch fares sales early in the day and by about 3 p.m. eastern time, the competitors have matched the lower prices.
+- Best day to shop: Tuesday afternoon is a great time to begin since many airlines launch fares sales that day; by 3 p.m. eastern, competitors have matched prices.

 Tip: Sign up for airfare alerts – Hawaii deals will come to you in real-time.